SusimRoy/Personal-website/content/publication/conference-paper5/index.md

 ---
-title: "Discerning the Chaos: Detecting Adversarial Perturbations while Disentangling Intentional from Unintentional Noises"
+title: "TAIGen: Training-Free Adversarial Image Generation via Diffusion Models"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Susim Roy
   - Anubhooti Jain
-  - Susim Roy
-  - Kwanit Gupta
   - Mayank Vatsa
   - Richa Singh